amp-3d/amp-host-go/README.md

-# go-arcverse
+# go-arcspace
 ---
 ### PlanetXR framework and runtime for Go

 ---

-See [arcverse.unity-app](https://github.com/arcverse/arcverse.unity-app) to get started.
+See [arcspace.unity-app](https://github.com/arcspace/arcspace.unity-app) to get started.